Skip to main content

 • COUN 5301 Theories of Counseling - This course is designed to provide students with an understanding of the major counseling theories and practices.
 Several of the major theories of counseling will be examined with an emphasis on four areas: key concepts of the theory, its beliefs about the therapeutic process, the role of the counselor, and how to apply the theory to helping a client change.
 Each theory will be analyzed for its uniqueness and similarity with the other approaches and applied to case examples.

-• COUN 5327 Sociocultural Fact in Counseling - This course provides students with an understanding of how diversity and pluralistic trends and treatment strategies are related to such factors as: culture, race, ethnicity, nationality, age, gender, sexual orientation, mental and physical characteristics, education, disability, family values, religious and spiritual values, socioeconomic status, and unique characteristics of individuals, couples, families, and communities.
+• COUN 5327 Sociocultural Issues in Counseling - This course provides students with an understanding of how diversity and pluralistic trends and treatment strategies are related to such factors as: culture, race, ethnicity, nationality, age, gender, sexual orientation, mental and physical characteristics, education, disability, family values, religious and spiritual values, socioeconomic status, and unique characteristics of individuals, couples, families, and communities.

 Year One Spring